rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/lintstore.md

 First, we have the lint declarations themselves: this is where the name and default lint level and other metadata come from.
 These are normally defined by way of the [`declare_lint!`] macro, which boils down to a static with type `&rustc_session::lint::Lint`.

-We lint against direct declarations without the use of the macro today (though this may change in the future, as the macro is somewhat unwieldy to add new fields to, like all macros by example).
+As of January 2021, we lint against direct declarations without the use of the macro today (although this may change in the future, as the macro is somewhat unwieldy to add new fields to, like all macros by example).

 Lint declarations don't carry any "state" - they are merely global identifers and descriptions of lints.
 We assert at runtime that they are not registered twice (by lint name).